IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_key.html.markdown

 ~> **Deprecated:**

 The ability to use the ibm_kms_key resource to create or update key policies in Terraform has been deprecated and it is scheduled to be removed soon in favor of a dedicated ibm_kms_key_policies resource.
-For more information, check out [here](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/kms_key_policies#example-usage-to-create-a-[…]and-associate-a-key-policy) and [here] (https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/kms_key_policies.)
+For more information, check out [here](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/kms_key_policies#example-usage-to-create-a-[…]and-associate-a-key-policy)

-Until the deprecation, use either "ibm_kms_key" or "ibm_kms_key_policies" but not both together.
-To ignore any changes to the policies in "ibm_kms_key" resource during this period, add lifecycle ignore block to "ibm_kms_key" resource .
+Until the deprecation is released:
+- For new key policies, start using "ibm_kms_key_policies"
+- For existing policies already created through "ibm_kms_key" resource, add lifecycle ignore block to "ibm_kms_key" resource to ignore any state change to the policies in this resource (see example below)

 ```terraform
 resource "ibm_resource_instance" "kp_instance" {